 VPNs no Longer Meet the Challenges of Today’s Remote Workforce

 VPN’s were never designed to address today’s complex networks, growing user volumes, and high-risk remote access scenarios.
 With so many users working from insecure locations and unmanaged devices, providing broad network access is a tremendous risk.
 Another consideration is user experience.
 The VPN tends to be slow and cumbersome – it's an open secret that users hate their VPNs.
 Hosted in the datacenter or in a single cloud region, VPNs generally introduce latency as well as complexity.
-As a result, security and network administrators are realizing that it's more critical than ever to find a robust and secure solution for remote access.
+As a result, security and network administrators are realizing that it's more critical than ever to find a robust and secure solution for secure remote access.

 In the Cloud, Remote Security Can be Distributed as Your Workforce